listenToRipley/Typescript/CLASSES/README.md

 To then create this without error and be able to create these new items on initialization, use `constructor(public param:type)`
 Methods can be added in a similar way.

+`abstract` - If you use this keyword on a class, you cannot instantiate it by itself.
+This should be used as a way to create requirements to be places on extended classes, such as methods or constructor elements.

 See index.ts for examples.